MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMProgram.md

 ```

 ### -ProgramRunType

 Specifies the logon conditions that are necessary for the program to run.
-The acceptable values for this parameter are:

-- OnlyWhenNoUserIsLoggedOn
-- OnlyWhenUserIsLoggedOn
-- WhetherOrNotUserIsLoggedOn

-The default setting is OnlyWhenUserIsLoggedOn.
+The default setting is `OnlyWhenUserIsLoggedOn`.

 ```yaml
 Type: ProgramRunType